hybridgroup/cylon-spark/README.md

-# Cylon.js For Spark
+# Cylon.js For Particle (nee Spark)

-Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js
+Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).

-This module provides an adaptor for the Spark core device using either the built-in Tinker protocol (https://www.spark.io/), or else [VoodooSpark](https://github.com/voodootikigod/voodoospark) from [@voodootikigod](https://github.com/voodootikigod).
+This module provides an adaptor for the [Spark Core](https://store.particle.io/?product=spark-core) WiFi microcontroller from [Particle](https://www.particle.io/), the company formerly known as Spark Devices.

+It uses the built-in Tinker protocol via the [Spark.js](https://github.com/spark/sparkjs) library thank you!

+As an alternative, you can also use [VoodooSpark](https://github.com/voodootikigod/voodoospark) from [@voodootikigod](https://github.com/voodootikigod).
 The VoodooSpark implementation uses the [Spark-IO](https://github.com/rwaldron/spark-io) node module from [@rwaldron](https://github.com/rwaldron/).
 Thank you!

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)